squinkylabs/SquinkyVCV/docs/booty-shifter.md

 To use Thread Booster, just insert an instance into VCV Rack, then adjust the boost switch.
 In general we recommend the "real time" setting, if it is available on your computer.

-Once Thread booster is in your session, it will boost all the audio processing - it doesn't matter of other modules are added before or after - they all get boosted.
+Once Thread booster is in your session, it will boost all the audio processing - it doesn't matter if other modules are added before or after - they all get boosted.

 Linux users - you must read [the detailed document](./thread-booster.md) to use this module.